 Both the UK and the Swiss entity's clients can only use bank transfers for withdrawal.

 How long does it take to withdraw money from Swissquote?
 Swissquote says that it will send your withdrawal on the same day.
 We tested it and it took 1 day.
-You can only withdraw money to accounts in your name.

 Want to stay in the loop?

 Sign up and we'll let you know when a new broker review is out.